 I’m hoping that this will be the first of many planning documents for you all this year!
 Click below to download! :)

-I wanted to provide you all with a few extra tips about setting a wedding budget too, so I asked some of the fabulous members of Every Last Vendor to share their expertise…
+I wanted to provide you all with a few extra tips about setting a wedding budget too, so I asked some of the fabulous members of The V List to share their expertise…

 “Get honest input from all the contributors before the planning begins.
 While it’s nice to be “surprised” with a significant gift toward the wedding you weren’t expecting, knowing your total budget upfront will allow you to make the best possible decisions with the least amount of frustration.
 Additionally, if your budget is smaller than you’d hoped, seriously consider majorly trimming your guest list.
 I believe it’s better to create a phenomenal experience for a fewer number of guests than to invite too many people to do anything very special.” – Cassie of Flaire Weddings & Events